 The Area Coordinator is a full-time professional who operates from a foundation that incorporates student development theory, institutional and organizational priorities, and a holistic sense of the needs of the residential students.
-The Area Coordinator has primary responsibility for supervision of residential staff, facility management, programming, conduct, and creating an overall sense of community in his/her residential areas.
+The Area Coordinator has primary responsibility for supervision of residential staff, facility management, programming, conduct, and creating an overall sense of community in their residential area.
+This is an on campus live-in position.
 Weekend and after hour responsibilities are required.

-Select, train, supervise, and evaluate residential staff (Resident Advisors, Graduate Hall Directors); facilitate communication between residential staff and Director of Residential Life and Housing. ?
+Select, train, supervise, and evaluate residential staff (Resident Advisors 8-13, Graduate Assistant); facilitate communication between residential staff and Assistant Director of Residential Life and Housing.

-Serve on the on-call duty rotation with other Student Affairs staff to provide continuous staff and student support after hours, on breaks and holidays, and on weekends. ?
+Serve on the on-call duty rotation and physically respond to incidents and provide continuous staff and student support after hours, during break periods, and holidays, and on weekends.

-Coordinate and follow-through on all records pertaining to maintenance of the residential facility including submitting maintenance request orders, assessment of group and individual student damage, weekly walk-throughs of residence halls with custodial staff. ?
+Report and follow-through on all records pertaining to maintenance of the residential facility including submitting maintenance request orders, assessment of group and individual student damage, weekly walk-throughs of residence halls with custodial staff.

-Mediate roommate conflicts and approve and coordinate all room changes including maintaining all key and room combinations related to room changes. ?
+Mediate roommate conflicts and approve and coordinate all student room changes including maintaining all key and room combinations related to room changes.

 Positively represent Residential Life and Housing on various committees; participate fully in the professional activities and/or assignments of the Division of Student Development; develop a cooperative relationship with other colleagues and campus offices.

-Experience Minimum of two years of residence hall supervisory experience or equivalent student affairs experience.
+Minimum of one year of residence hall supervisory experience or equivalent student affairs experience

-Skills & Knowledge Knowledge of current issues in higher education and counseling practices;
+Knowledge of current issues in higher education and counseling practices

 New England College is a private, non-profit college, located in the quintessential New England town of Henniker, New Hampshire dedicated to providing exceptional education for undergraduate, graduate, and doctoral students from all over the world.